 21. Momentum Principle

 Capitalizing on mass in motion to maximize efficiency against your opponent.
-Either make the most of momentum that is already there, or create momentum in order to facilitate your own attacks/escapes.
+Either make the most of the momentum that is already there or create momentum in order to facilitate your own attacks/escapes.

 22. Pivot Principle

 Increase the effectiveness of a technique by changing the angle of its application.
 He who dominates the angle will dominate the fight.
 Pivoting helps you change angles in order to get the best one for executing a technique of your choice.

 Seizing the “free rides” in the fight saves your energy while depleting the opponents.
 Goes hand in hand with the Depletion principle.
 Basically, it is all about surfing on your opponent from the top or allowing them to pull you from the bottom in order to achieve a better position, and conserve energy.

 Disproportionate application of your resources to target a specific part of your opponent’s body.
 This one is something you already know – think of submissions like an armbar, for example.
 Your entire body against the elbow joint of the opponent’s arm.
 Well, Rener and Ryron Gracie now show how this principle is available in other situations and not just when finishing joint locks.

 Pinning any part of your opponent’s body to a surface to inhibit mobility.
 This a principle that will require some work on your part to fully understand.
 It works in terms of pinning an opponent to a surface, yourself to a surface, you to yourself, the opponent to you, you to your opponent, and the opponent to themselves.